Fred Gaisberg: Later years

-In 1921, Gaisberg became HMV's artistic director in the newly formed 'international artistes' department.
+In 1921, Gaisberg became His Master's Voice's artistic director in the newly formed 'international artistes' department.
 After the introduction of electrical (microphone) recording in 1925, he delegated the role of producer and concentrated on artist-and-repertoire management.
-He remained as artistic director after the HMV and Columbia firms merged in 1931, creating Electric and Musical Industries (EMI).
+He remained as artistic director after the His Master's Voice and Columbia firms merged in 1931, creating Electric and Musical Industries (EMI).
 The recordings made under his supervision include Sir Edward Elgar's series of records of his symphonies, concertos and other major works.
 With Bernard Shaw, the BBC and others, Gaisberg was partly responsible for persuading Elgar to write a third symphony, although he died before he could complete any more than initial sketches.
 (They were eventually "elaborated" into a symphonic shape by the composer Anthony Payne four decades later.)

-Gaisberg refused offers of a directorship at HMV, preferring to remain a link between the artists and the company.
+Gaisberg refused offers of a directorship at His Master's Voice, preferring to remain a link between the artists and the company.
 At age 66, in 1939, he retired but continued on as a consultant at EMI, exerting considerable influence on the recording industry.
 In the late 1940s he argued in favour of long-play (LP) records, introduced by Columbia Records in 1948, and stereophonic recording, introduced in 1958 after his death.
 One of his last projects, in the early 1930s, was to conceive, and supervise the construction of, a major facility for classical recording, Abbey Road Studios.

 A banquet was given at the Savoy Hotel to mark his retirement.
 It was attended by renowned musicians as diverse as Sir Thomas Beecham, Gracie Fields, Richard Tauber and Artur Rubinstein.
 Gaisberg retained his American citizenship to the end, and was a lifelong bachelor.
 He died at his home in Hampstead in 1951 at age 78, and was buried in Hampstead Cemetery in West Hampstead.